uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Meeting Rooms

 You may have need of a room larger than your office in which to hold a meeting.
-Other rooms are managed centrally by UofT and must be booked through the [Office of Academic and Campus Events](http://www.ace.utoronto.ca).
+Most rooms are managed centrally by UofT and must be booked through the [Office of Academic and Campus Events](http://www.ace.utoronto.ca).
 You can check the availability of a room with their [booking calendar](http://www.ace.utoronto.ca/bookings/f?p=200:3:1579470581440301::NO:::).
-However, some rooms can be booked more conveniently by visi
+However, some rooms can be booked more conveniently by visiting an administrative office in the building or through an online calendar.
+These are summarized below in order of increasing size.

  - **AB111** - Graduate student meeting room
 	 - accessible via your mailroom key
-	 - this room must be booked prior to use
+	 - this room must be booked prior to use with the booking calendar in the Internal
 	 - capacity ~2
  - **AB101-H** - Conference room
 	 - accessible via your mailroom key